cisnerosjp/CryptoClustering/README.md

 For this tasks we were provided several files.
 The data provided was from the "crypto_market_data.csv" file.
 This CSV contains all of the data which is used in this challenge.

 ## Code Sources
-The code in this repository was sourced from starter code provided by the bootcamp as well as from in-class activities and documentation libraries for Pandas for certain aspects of this challenge.
+The code in this repository was sourced from starter code provided by the bootcamp as well as from in-class activities and documentation libraries for Pandas and Scikit-learn for certain aspects of this challenge.
 At times I did have to utilize google for simple queries and information.